Many people dream of adopting a Poodle, but these dogs do not always fit well with everyone’s lifestyle. Maybe they are too big or too energetic.

 French nobility eventually took notice of these magnificent dogs and brought the Standard Poodle to France.
 In France there they were purposely bred to be smaller, so both the Standard and Miniature became luxurious lap dogs.
 Soon their popularity grew across Europe.

 Poodles were introduced to the rest of the world in the late 17th century.
 They were recognized as a breed by the American Kennel Club in 1887.

 In the early 20th century American breeders started breeding down the Miniature Poodle to serve as a city-dwelling companion dog.
 These dogs are now called Toy Poodles.
 Eventually, in the late 20th century, breeders took the smallest puppies from Toy litters and bred the Teacup.

 Teacup Poodle Size and Appearance

 The Teacup Poodle looks like a mini Poodle.
 It has the same long muzzle, furry and floppy ears, and dark oval eyes.
-It also has their thick, single layered, hypoallergenic and waterproof curly coat.
+It also has their thick, single layered, low-shedding and waterproof curly coat.

 They have square bodies, a round head, and perfectly proportioned legs.